SafeConnect & Network Management Policy

 Routers, Switches and Hubs: While the use of routers and wireless routers are not forbidden, they are highly discouraged and may cause network performance problems.
 These devices are not supported by ITS in any way.
 Generally desktop Ethernet switches or hubs are preferred.
 If a router is to be used, students need to first register and install the policy key while their computer is directly connected to an Ethernet wall outlet (without the router in place).
 Additionally all wireless routers and access points must be fully secured according to the manufactures instructions.

 Policy enforcement is as follows:

-Authentication: Users will be denied access until valid
+Authentication: Users will be denied access until valid credentials are supplied.

 Policy Key installed: If the policy key is not installed and running the computer is blocked from network access.
 Access will be provided to a web page from which to download and install the policy key.

 Antivirus installed: If one of the approved antivirus programs is not installed the computer is blocked from network access.
 Access will be provided to a website from which to download and install Symantec antivirus software, which we have, site licensed so that it is available to everyone at AECOM free of charge.

 Antivirus running: If antivirus software is installed, but not running the user will be warned every 12 hours that they are out of compliance, but not blocked from network access.
 If the software is not running within 3 days of the first warning, then the computer will be blocked.